karanja-simon/blog/moleculer-microservices-ii.md

 #### The Code

 Create a *src* directory.
 In it, create a *services* directory.
 This is where `moleculer-runner` will pick our services.
-Inside *service* create *api.service.js* file &amp; add the following:
+Inside the *services* create *api.service.js* file &amp; add the following:

 ```js
 const APIService = require("moleculer-web");